IronyMan05/WeatherApp/README.md

-Certainly!
-Here's a formatted version of the installation steps that you can directly paste into your GitHub README:

----

 ### Weather App Installation Guide

 Follow these steps to set up and run the Weather App on your local machine: